 There are only 17 references to Jesus praying and most of them are in the book of Luke.

 Luke 3:21-22 says, “When all the people were being baptized, Jesus was baptized too.
 And as He was praying, heaven opened and the Holy Spirit descended upon Him in bodily form like a dove.
 And a voice came from heaven, ‘You are My Son whom I love.
 With You I am well pleased.’”
 The setting here was Jesus’ baptism and this is the first recorded example of Jesus praying, and we see in the book of Luke three results of His praying.

 - The Father spoke.

 These are three results when we make contact with God in our prayers.
 Symbolically, heaven opens up and we receive God’s blessing.
 The Holy Spirit fills our lives afresh.
 And the Father speaks to us.
-If you’d like to know the Spirit’s power in your life, if you’d like God to speak to you, you must practice the prayer life of Jesus.
+If you’d like to know the Spirit’s power in your life, if you’d like God to speak to you, you must practice the powerful prayer life of Jesus.

 2. The principle of ISOLATION.

 Luke 5:16 says, “Jesus often withdrew to lonely places and prayed.”
 “Often” means it was His habit.
 He did it in places where He was all by Himself.
 I believe this is absolutely essential.
 We need to spend time alone with God every day.
 Jesus returned again and again to a lonely place.
 Find that place where you can get alone with God, where you can be isolated and pray aloud and let God speak to you.

 3. The principle of CONCENTRATION.